cblanken/ctf-writeups/docs/picoCTF_2022/Forensics/OperationOrchid.md

 └── var
 ```
 Nice, that looks like a standard Linux system to me.
 Let's see if we can find that flag.
-A good first step is to run a `find` search for any files with "flag" in the name since this _is_ a CTF after all.
+A good first step is to search for any files with "flag" in the name since this _is_ a CTF after all.
+We can do that withe `find` command.
 ```console
 $ sudo find ./mnt/ -iname "*flag*" ./mnt/root/flag.txt.enc
 ```

 Well that looks promising.
 Let's check what kind of file that is.
 ```console
 $ sudo file ./mnt/root/flag.txt.enc
 ./mnt/root/flag.txt.enc: openssl enc'd data with salted password
 ```

-Let's also check if `flag.txt.enc` shows up in an logs, scripts or other files on the image.
+Let's also check if `flag.txt.enc` shows up in any logs, scripts or other files on the image.
 ```console
 $ sudo grep -r flag.txt.enc ./mnt
 ./mnt/root/.ash_history:openssl aes256 -salt -in flag.txt -out flag.txt.enc -k unbreakablepassword1234567
 ```

 It looks like the `openssl` command was used to encrypt the `flag.txt` with a password of `unbreakablepassword1234567`.
-This uses the [`openssl-enc`](https://www.openssl.org/docs/man1.1.1/man1/enc.html) function of `openssl`.
-If we look through the man page, we'll notice that `openssl-enc` has an option to decrypt.
+The command we saw in `/mnt/root/.ash_history` uses the [`openssl-enc`](https://www.openssl.org/docs/man1.1.1/man1/enc.html) function of `openssl` to encrypt the data.
+If we look through the man page, we'll notice that `openssl-enc` has an option for decryption.
 ```
 -e  Encrypt the input data: this is the default.